jkt-code/Vancouver-Data-Extraction/README.md

 ### Link to the notebook: https://anaconda.cloud/share/notebooks/5df2ab32-af0f-4835-935c-a2332b37aad3/overview

 ## Libraries used
-Python - Scripting
+Python - Scripting \n
-Pandas - Data tarnsformation, manipulation and exporting BeautifulSoup - Webpage(Html) extraction
+Pandas - Data tarnsformation, manipulation and exporting\n BeautifulSoup - Webpage(Html) extraction \n
-Requests - Requests data from source using an api that returns response in json format time - time.sleep() to delay the intervals of calling an api for a request
+Requests - Requests data from source using an api that returns response in json format \n time - time.sleep() to delay the intervals of calling an api for a request \n

 ## Municipalities Extraction
 Vancouver has a total of 21 municipalities and I wanted to extract the entire Vancouver.
 So I used https://www.municipality-canada.com/ wbsite to extract all the municipalities and their respective location coodinates so that I can feed them to google api to fetch the respective data.
 I used https://www.municipality-canada.com/en/regional-district-greater-vancouver.html to extract the municipalities and respective link to further details extraction.
 The link was in this format https://www.municipality-canada.com/en/city-vancouver.html and I proceeded to use it to extract respective coordinates.